Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 - Number of conditions: This is the number of segments plus the number of conditions within the segments applied to the chart you are looking at.
 Each group by counts as 4 segments.

 ???example "Simple query cost example"
-    This configuration generates a cost of 10 because in has one segment (by Any Users, cost of one), one condition (Language = English, cost of one), and two group bys (Country and Platform, cost of four each) applied.
+    This configuration generates a cost of 10 because in has one segment (by Any Users, cost of one), one condition (Language = English, cost of one), and two group by values (Country and Platform, cost of four each) applied.
 Filters on events don't count in this section.
     ![screenshot of an event with one segment, one condition, and two group by values](/../../assets/images/dashboard-api-query-cost-example.png)

 ???example "Funnel analysis cost example"